-■NOTE: The module and wiring harness are not a serviceable components and must be replaced as an assembly.
+■NOTE: The module and wiring harness are only serviceable as assemblies.

 EFI Sensors/Components

 FUEL INJECTOR

 Component data can be tested using the Dealer Diagnostic Service.
 Utilize the Test screen.

 Remove the connector from the fuel injector.
 Place the red meter lead to the orange wire and black meter lead to ground.
 With the ignition switch in the on position the meter must read battery voltage.